Nickel Plate Road: NKP president John Bernet era

 During Bernet's reign, the Nickel Plate grew substantially.
 In 1922, the Nickel Plate purchased the Lake Erie and Western Railroad, giving it access to Sandusky, Ohio, and Peoria, Illinois.
 Later that year, on December 28, the Nickel Plate purchased the Toledo, St. Louis and Western Railroad, also known as the "Clover Leaf Route", finally giving the Nickel Plate access to the St. Louis area, as well as to the port in Toledo, Ohio.

 Bernet also doubled the railroad's total freight tonnage and average speeds system wide, while cutting fuel consumption in half.
-Bernet left the Nickel Plate in late 1926.
+He left the Nickel Plate in late 1926.

 Bernet returned to the Nickel Plate in 1933.
-In 1934, Bernet ordered 15 Berkshire locomotives, which would become legendary with the Nickel Plate.
+In 1934, he ordered fifteen 2-8-4 "Berkshire" locomotives, which would become legendary with the Nickel Plate.
 Bernet remained as the president of the company until his death in 1935.

 On December 29, 1937, the Chesapeake and Ohio Railway gained control of the Nickel Plate.
 One major factor was Frank Allen Brown, who was the assistant superintendent at this time.
 Brown held this position from 1937 to 1944.